Marty-Schaub/frontend-nanodegree-feedreader/README.md

 ## How to use

 You will need to download all of the files in the GitHub repository github.com/Marty-Schaub/frontend-nanodegree-feedreader Then simply open the index.html file in your browser.
+The feedreader.js file is for the Jasmine testing.